 Try to place unpackaged items in bins and containers that fit their size.
 Also, consider placing large items on shelving and pallet racks, as unnecessarily large bins take up additional space that you could be using more profitably.

 Are there parts or products that sit in your warehouse for extended periods of time?
 Minimize some of that product so that you’re only keeping what you actually use onsite.
 Or, try relocating that excess product to a space where it isn’t in the way of your main operations, such as atop a modular warehouse office.
+You can create modular office solutions that stay on site but don’t require an expensive addition to your warehouse space.

 Employees themselves take up space, which is one thing that’s easy for warehouse managers to forget.
 When the in-plant offices, break rooms, and conference rooms they use are located in various spots around your facility, you’re not making the most efficient use of space.
 Instead, try consolidating some of your rooms, or moving them all to one central location.